He just kept coming.

 - As the Metagame has evolved on The Amazing Race, this has become a popular strategy with teams.
 Nowadays most of the teams would rather pace themselves throughout the season and not wrack up the leg wins.
 The only time people want to win is if the leg prize is specifically something to be used in the game. note All that matters is staying consistent enough to get in the final three and winning the final leg.
 Sisters Kisha & Jen and partners Colin & Christie who won returnee seasons both say that this is the lesson they learned.
 They both were cognizant about not burning themselves out.
 Teams whove won the show without winning a leg before include dating couple (who werent actually a couple) Eric & Danielle (10), the aforementioned sisters Kisha & Jen (18), partners Josh & Brent (21), friends Amy & Maya (25), and dating couple Kelsey & Joey (27).

 - In Linkara's History of Power Rangers review of Power Rangers Operation Overdrive, he cites that Flurious, one of the four villain groups of the series, took this approach by not getting too involved in the fighting and letting the others factions duke it out amongst themselves.
-Indeed in the end the Fearcats and Kamdor were destroyed by the Rangers, Miratrix was sealed away in the jewel Kamdor was originally stuck in (By Kamdor's own hand no less) and Moltor was majorly weakened in his fight with Mack.
-When he tried to go to to Flurious for help, Flurious destroyed Moltor outright and takes the crown and later got the remaining jewels to go to full powered form, being the last villains standing to be stopped.
+Indeed in the end the Fearcats and Kamdor were destroyed by the Rangers, Miratrix was sealed away in the jewel Kamdor was originally stuck in (by Kamdor's own hand no less) and Moltor was majorly weakened in his fight with Mack.
+When he tried to go to to Flurious for help, Flurious destroyed Moltor outright and takes the crown before acquiring the remaining jewels, allowing him to go to achieve his full-powered form, thus making him the last villain to be stopped.

 - Magolor says this word-for-word in Kirby's Return to Dream Land.